NataliaNadolna/NataliaNadolna/README.md

  - Python
  - PyTorch

+## My education
+- MSc in Computer Science
+- BSc in Electronics

 <!--
 **NataliaNadolna/NataliaNadolna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.